Open-Source-Contributors/Lets-Code-C/README.md

 ## MIT License

-This bootcamp and its associated code are licensed under the terms of the [MIT License](LICENSE.md).
-See the [LICENSE.md](LICENSE.md) file for details.
+This bootcamp and its associated code are licensed under the terms of the [MIT License](LICENSE).

 ## How to participate